 - Landscaping wood pieces

 - Wooden playground equipment

 - Wooden lawn furniture

-In their natural setting outside they play an important role in the cycle of decomposition of organic wood, but, unfortunately when they make their way indoors or onto your property they can be extremely destructive, dangerous, and costly.
+In their natural setting outside carpenter ants play an important role in the cycle of decomposition of organic wood, but, unfortunately when they make their way indoors or onto your property they can be extremely destructive, dangerous, and costly.

 What Do Carpenter Ants Eat?

 Contrary to a popular misconception, carpenter ants do not eat wood.
 They actually are a lot like other ants in that they eat proteins and sugars.
 Their food sources can range anywhere from dead insects to a discarded burger or spilled lemonade at a backyard barbecue.

 What Is the Difference Between Carpenter Ants and Termites?

 It’s understandable that people get termites and carpenter ants confused.
 They certainly share some similarities in characteristics and environment, but in actuality, they are quite different.
 Take wood, for instance; termites eat wood and carpenter ants build their nests in it.
 Both activities cause significant damage to the wood and both invaders need to be prevented.
 When looking at an insect and wondering if it’s a termite or a winged carpenter ant here are some ways to determine which it is.

 - Does it have a pinched waist?
 If so, it’s not a termite and most likely it’s a carpenter ant.